ozonometer/RAM-checker/README.md

 Progress and test results are monitored through native Arduino Due USB.

 The test will run only once, to run it again reset Arduino or power cycle it.

+Chips with 15 or 19 address pins can be tested by uncommenting three variables.